 A schematic diagram of the fiber Bragg grating sensor is shown in Fig. 5.

 where n is the mode index of the fiber, and Λ is the grating period.
 Equation (1) gives,

 where ΔλB, Δn and ΔΛ express a small change of λB, n, and Λ, respectively.

-A fiber-optic AC/DC voltage sensor in the middle and high voltage range (100–2000V) can be created by inducing measurable amounts of Kerr nonlinearity in single mode optical fiber by exposing a calculated length of fiber to the external electric field.
+A fiber-optic AC/DC voltage sensor in the middle and high voltage range (100–2000V) can be created by inducing measurable amounts of Kerr nonlinearity in single-mode optical fiber by exposing a calculated length of fiber to the external electric field.
 The measurement technique is based on polarimetric detection and high accuracy is achieved in a hostile industrial environment.

 High frequency (5MHz–1GHz) electromagnetic fields can be detected by induced nonlinear effects in fiber with a suitable structure.
-The fiber used is designed such that the Faraday and Kerr effects cause considerable phase change in the presence of the external field.
+The fiber used is designed such that the Faraday and Kerr effects cause a considerable phase change in the presence of the external field.
 With appropriate sensor design, this type of fiber can be used to measure different electrical and magnetic quantities and different internal parameters of fiber material.

 Electrical power can be measured in a fiber by using a structured bulk fiber ampere sensor coupled with proper signal processing in a polarimetric detection scheme.
 Experiments have been carried out in support of the technique.